 Ancona, the capital of the Marche region Italy

 Most should know Ancona as a ferry and cruise port.
 I felt the same way.
 Years ago I was briefly in town on a stopover on my way to Greece.
 At that time I had seen nothing of the city itself.
 How much we missed became apparent during our current stay.
 This time we stay overnight in Ancona.
-(Video) These two days in the Marche Italy region show us the place from a completely different perspective.
+These two days in the Marche Italy region show us the place from a completely different perspective.
 Ancona is definitely a city with a lot of history: Remains of the Roman city wall still surround the old town today.
-The Arch of Trajan, which was built by Appolodor of Damascus in 115, is impressive.
+The Arch of Trajan, which was built by Appolodor of Damascus in 115, is imposing.

 Churches and palazzos

 The churches with their robust exterior, such as the church of Santa Maria della Piazza, are also impressive.
 But the palazzos and magnificent buildings in the city center are also overwhelming.
 Ancona's location by the sea and its port ensured that the city was always a place of trade and encounter with other cultures.
 At the same time, Ancona was a protectorate of the Pope for a long time.
 Therefore, money flowed from Rome to the port city at the elbow of Italy.
 The piazzas and magnificent buildings are evidence of this to this day.
 On the day of our arrival, we stroll through the city on cobblestone streets and are impressed by its cityscape.

 Dolce Vita in the region of Marche Italy

 In one of the piazzas we finally get to know the Dolce Vita of the Marche region.
 The Piazza del Plebiscito is surrounded by trattorias, which are still lively at a late hour.
 We end our tour of the city in one of them with a glass of Varnelli or Amado Sibill.
 This is a type of herbal liqueur that is made in the region.
 There is also bread peperonata.
 A nice end to the first of our days in the Marche region of Italy.